 - Aminoglycosides (Streptomycin, Gentamicin, Amikacin): Mostly inhibit a limited number of gram negative organisms

-These drugs have quite a broader spectrum of activity as compared to the narrow spectrum antimicrobials; they are also called Extended spectrum antimicrobials.
+These drugs have quite an extended spectrum of activity as compared to the narrow spectrum antimicrobials.

 - Semisynthetic penicillins such as amoxicillin: (Inhibits mainly gram positive and many gram negative organisms)